lmhale99/iprPy/iprPy/records/calculation_cohesive_energy_relation/README.md

 --------------------------------------------------------------------------------

+## Introduction

-The calculation-cohesive-energy-relation Record style is for a calculation that finds the relationship between the cohesive energy and lattice constants or interatomic spacing of a crystal.
+The calculation_cohesive_energy_relation Record style is for a calculation that finds the relationship between the cohesive energy and lattice constants or interatomic spacing of a crystal.